 Haiku is on the North side of the island of Maui.
 It lies on the edge of a rain forest along the road to Hana – the most secluded and remote part of the Hawaiian island.
 Hale O Kauka Healing Garden is located about a mile from the famous Jaws surf break near Paia town and Mamma’s Fish House.
 It is also neighbor to the Temple of Peace Healing Sanctuary which holds inclusive Sunday services for locals and travelers to the spiritual mecca of Haiku.

 Agritourism is Especially Important on Maui.
 It helps to sustain the local upcountry farmers – where you will find fruit stands, a weekly farmer’s market, rural country stores, quaint restaurants featuring fresh local products, and of course several farm tours where you can meet the locals and experience everything from lavender to goat milk ice-cream and cheese production.

-If you would like to visit us while touring the upcountry of Maui, meditate in our tropical oasis, learn more about la’au lapa’au, the herbs that belong to the Hawaiian pharmacopoeia or to try some avocado leaf tea & local fruit bread – contact Jen to make an appointment or make a reservation inquiry here.
+If you would like to visit us while touring the upcountry of Maui, meditate in our tropical oasis, learn more about la’au lapa’au, the herbs that belong to the Hawaiian pharmacopoeia or to try some avocado leaf tea & local fruit bread – contact Jen to make an appointment or book a stay here.